-We understand that University may be a difficult place for LGBT students but both the Students' Union and the University are committed to supporting you through your time at university.
-This support may be provided through various support networks, specific training or awareness campaigns.
-Check out the link below to see the work the University are currently undertaking around LGBT mentoring.
+Both the Students' Union and the University understand that University can be difficult but we are committed to supporting you throughout your time here.
+This support may be provided through various support networks, specific training, or awareness campaigns.

-To find out more about the University's 'Dealing with Harassment and Bullying' Policy and what you need to do if you think that your experiencing it, check out the link to the policy and all you need to know here:
+To find out more about the University's 'Dealing with Harassment and Bullying' Policy and what you need to do if you think that your experiencing it, check out this link.

-Our LGBT student group can be a great support network throughout your time at the University...don't just take our word for it, see this comment from one of the current members of the society
+Our LGBTQ+ student group can be a great support network throughout your time at the University.
+Don't just take our word for it, see this comment from one of the current members of the society:

 "Despite the advantage of being born and raised in Worcester, enrolling at University was still a rather daunting experience for me.
 The first few weeks of adjusting to university life sometimes left me feeling rather isolated; much like I felt 10 years ago when I was coming to terms with my sexuality.
 The presence of the LGBT society certainly helped me overcome these negative feelings, and it is of great comfort to know that if at any point I feel disconnected from my peers there is a group of like minded people waiting to support me."

-To find out more about the LGBT society and to see what events they are hosting for LGBT students click this link
+To find out more about the LGBT society and to see what events they are hosting for LGBT students click here.

-As a Students' Union we want to stay truely student-led, which means our student's help shape their own experience whilst at the University of Worcester and play a key role in dicussing the issues that affect them.
-We have places available on our Student Council for students to represent the interests of the LGBT student community.
+As an SU we want to stay truely student-led, which means our students help shape their own experiences and they play a key role in dicussing the issues that affect them.
+We have places available on our Student Council for students to represent the interests of the LGBTQ+ student community.

-If there are any specific issues you would like to raise with the Students' Union please contact the President on firstname.lastname@example.org or our Diversity officer on email@example.com
+If there are any specific issues you would like to raise with the Students' Union please contact the President, Lucy, or our LGBTQ+ Officer, James.

-The work around LGBT support isn't just limited to our campus.
-See the link below to learn more about the University's work within the local community.
+The work around LGBTQ+ support isn't just limited to our campuses.
+Click this link to learn more about the University's work within the local community.